Nutrition and Metabolism

 MS and PhD Graduate Programs

-The MS in Nutrition and Metabolism degree program prepares students for future studies in medicine and dentistry or for future doctoral-level studies.
-The MS degree also prepares graduates for careers in clinical, epidemiologic, or laboratory-based scientific research.
+The Nutrition and Metabolism master’s program prepares students for future studies in medicine and dentistry or for future doctoral-level studies.
+The Master of Science degree also prepares graduates for careers in clinical, epidemiologic, or laboratory-based scientific research.

-The PhD program in Nutrition and Metabolism is a part of the integrated Programs in Biomedical Sciences (PiBS).
+The Nutrition and Metabolism PhD program is a part of the integrated Programs in Biomedical Sciences (PiBS).
 The year one core curriculum is completed jointly with other PhD programs while intensive studies in nutrition and metabolism begin in year two.
 The PhD program prepares graduates for diverse careers in nutrition science, research, and teaching in a wide range of settings including academia, industry, and government.